 When the trust document is created, the trust maker lists the property he or she wants included in the trust.
 However, an additional step is required to move any titled property, such as real estate, into the trust.
 It must be retitled into the trust, a reasonably straightforward process, but one that must be done right.
 If complications arise, the real estate could end up in probate.

 Determining what happens with your property after your death is too important to take any chances.
-Contact an experienced and knowledgeable lawyer about a living trust in Chandler, AZ who is familiar with the rules in your jurisdiction to make sure your wishes are carried out.
+Contact an experienced and knowledgeable lawyer about a living trust. who is familiar with the rules in your jurisdiction to make sure your wishes are carried out.